machinescream/worker_manager/README.md

 optional parameters is ok, just be ready to avoid NPE

 ManageWork function working with your task and returning stream which
-                  return result of your global function in listen callback also Stream handling errors
+                  return result of your global function in listen callback.
+                   Also you can handle errors in onError callback
 ```
 workerManager.manageWork(task: task).listen((data) {
   print(data);